 So here’s the scene: After Abram’s stunning and miraculous victory over the armies of four kings.
 After successfully rescuing his nephew Lot from these four armies, he’s met in the Valley of Shaveh by the king of Sodom and also Melchizedek the king of Salem.

 Melchizedek — the king and priest of God Most Most High verse 18 tells us.
-Melchizedek the king and priest of God Most High?
-How can this be?
-Who outside of Abram’s household would have any kind of relationship with God Most High?
-And how is it that Melchezedek holds both the office of king and the office of priest?
-Only one person in the Bible holds both those offices — Jesus.
+But that statement creates a problem.
+Because Melchizedek holds the offices of both king and priest of God Most High, simultaneously?
+How can that be?
+Only one person in the Bible holds both of those offices — Jesus.

 Some scholars say that Melchizedek was a mere mortal, a man who was an actual king of a literal city named Salem.
-Other scholars believe that Melchizekek was a preincarnate appearance of our Lord Jesus Christ.
+Other scholars believe that Melchizedek was something more.
+They believe he was a preincarnate appearance of our Lord Jesus Christ.

 - Melchizedek and Jesus are both described as having no earthly father.
 (Hebrews 7:3, Matthew 1:18)